Review vs. Reteach: Using Both To Benefit Your StudentsWritten by Alicia Betz, reviewed by the EducationCorner.com Team

 After the conversation, it’s time to get the reteaching going!
 These tried-and-true methods work wonders for getting to the proverbial light bulb moment with your kiddos:

 Cooperative learning.
 Education expert Dr. Spencer Kagan’s Sage-And-Scribe approach works well here.
 If you’re unfamiliar, the concept is easy.
 You ask the class a question relating to the reteach topic, and then pair your kids up.
 Partner A answers the question while partner B writes what partner A is saying.
 After 60 seconds (or however long you feel is appropriate), they switch.
 After each partner’s answer is recorded, have students look over the answer and create one superanswer.
 Walk around the room while this part is happening to hear students overcoming their original obstacles with the objective.
-Carefully select a few answers to read out loud, and watch students suddenly begin to “get” the concept as their hear it explained in the words of their peers.
+Carefully select a few answers to read out loud, and watch students suddenly begin to “get” the concept as they hear it explained in the words of their peers.

 Switch modalities.
 Scholastic, Inc. education expert Brenda Weaver notes the importance of recognizing that re-teaching cannot simply mean doing more of the same.
 Did you use slides to teach the concept the first time?
 Ditch them, and use a video instead.
 Used a video before?
 Scrap that, and have students read and discuss a short article on the concept.
 Use something new to let their brains explore the concept in a different way.